 for more info.

-You can follow the evolution of your jobs by going to https://bigpanda.cern.ch, clicking on users and then finding yourself in the list.
+You can follow the evolution of your jobs by going to https://bigpanda.cern.ch/user/.

 If you need more information on options available for running on the grid, check out the grid driver documentation.